What’s the AP Capstone Diploma Program?

 More than 2,000 high schools are approved to offer the AP Capstone Diploma program.
 Use this search to find participating schools in your city, district, state, or country.

-All AP Seminar and AP Research teachers at approved schools must complete professional development consisting of:
+All AP Seminar and AP Research teachers at approved schools must complete professional learning consisting of:

 - In-person training: Teachers must complete a five-day workshop the summer before their first year of teaching the course.